traitecoevo/mortality_bci/README.md

 Or can be downloaded manually by clicking [here](https://github.com/traitecoevo/mortality_bci/archive/master.zip).

 ### Download the model fits
 Running all model cross validations took approximately 2-months of computing time on a HPC machines.
 As the model fitting proceedure is not included in the remake workflow.
-We have however provided the model fits as a release [here](https://github.com/traitecoevo/mortality_bci/releases/download/untagged-61b41c9f15782f0b1154/chain_fits.zip).
-The release contains a folder called `results.zip`.
+We have however provided the model fits as a release [here](https://github.com/traitecoevo/mortality_bci/releases/tag/v0.91).
+The release contains a file called `results.zip`.
 This contains the chain fits from stan's MCMC sampler.
 The `result.zip` should be unpacked in the parent directory of the  mortality_bci.
 The file `remake.zip` contains cached files from using the package remake and should be moved (and unpacked) in the parent directory of mortality_bci.
 It is not essential to download the `.remake folder`.
 If you do, the code will reproduce the paper using cached calculations.
 If you don't the code will rerun all the preliminary calculations.

 ## Reproducing analysis with remake & docker (Recommended approach)